-California’s State Route 22 runs for 12 miles from Long Beach to Orange by way of Garden Grove.
+California’s State Route 22 runs for 12 miles (19 kilometers) from Long Beach to Orange by way of Garden Grove.
 Also known as the Garden Grove Freeway, it is one of the main east-west routes in Orange County.

 SR-22 provides connections to all of Orange County’s major north-south freeways, including I-605, I-405, SR-57, and SR-55.
 Just inside the city limits of Orange, it joins the Santa Ana and Orange Freeways in a notoriously complex and congested interchange known as the Orange Crush.
 Built in the early 1960s, SR-22 was the last freeway in Orange County without high-occupancy-vehicle (HOV) lanes.